VisitEngland 4 stars

 Bed linen inclusive.

-Towels for hire from Milkbere Beer office, £7 per set (one bath + one hand towel).
+Towels, please bring your own or hire from Milkbere Beer office, £7 per set (one bath + one hand towel).

 Electricity/gas/central heating inclusive.